jmoldow/django.utils.functional-code-walkthrough/README.md

 starting with the words QUESTION and ANSWER, respectively.
 Some parts of the original code are rewritten or deleted for simplicity.

+A test module can be found in functional\_utils.py.

 This code review was done by Jordan Moldow (<https://github.com/jmoldow> | <jmoldow@box.com> | <jmoldow@alum.mit.edu>).